hawkeye17-warex/hnnp/docs/integration-guide.md

 3. Create a `link`:
    - `link_id`, `org_id`, `device_id`, `user_ref`, `created_at`.
 4. Mark the `presence_session` as resolved (`resolved_at` set).
-5. Emit a `link.created` webhook to the org’s webhook endpoint.
+5. Emit a `link.created` webhook to the org�s webhook endpoint.

 **Response**